-

 1. One-dimensional grouping

 In the Kanban view, you can group your cards into columns – groupings.
+Depending on the selection KanBo will create groupings containing cards that have the same category.

 Learn more about card grouping basics.